manzooi/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

 9. We'll be using the AWS CLI and a Bash script to run the training job.
 Using the AWS CLI and scripts is an excellent way to automate machine learning pipelines and repetitive tasks, such as periodic training jobs.
 Any AWS CLI and Bash environment can be used for the running this script as long as it is set up properly.
 For this lab we'll use the AWS CLI and Bash environment that comes with SageMaker Notebook.
 This AWS CLI is already set up with the proper temporary credentials based on the IAM role assigned to the SageMaker notebook.

-10. Create a shellscript named `videogames.sh` in the SageMaker Notebook following these steps. in your notebook instance, click the **New** button on the right and select **Text File**.
+10. Create a shellscript named `videogames.sh` in the SageMaker Notebook following these steps.
+In your notebook instance, click the **New** button on the right and select **Text File**.
     ![New Text File](./images/videogames-new-text-file.png)

     A new file named untitled.txt will open.